achafi/Basic-Res/Web Dev/Python Framework/Flask Pro/Flask Blog/README.md

 You can find Your Site now at `http://127.0.0.1:5000/`

-Enjoy your Flask and ML Journey.
+Enjoy your Flask Journey.
 You can contact us for any doubts.

 ### Tech used